Andrew McCutchen Player Props: Pirates vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 22nd in the league with a collective 8.4 strikeouts per nine innings.
+- The Dodgers pitching staff ranks 21st in MLB with a collective 8.4 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.